 Paintings and prints by Claire Fletcher, collages and assemblages by Peter Quinnell.

-Working with homemade willow charcoal and pencil, I have a passion for wildlife, wild landscapes and seascapes.
-I’m inspired by the variety of interesting marks that can be made just with a piece of charcoal – or burnt wood.
+Working with homemade willow charcoal and pencil, Dominic has a passion for wildlife, wild landscapes and seascapes.

 If you love unusual jewellery, step into Chapel House this September and find a world of vibrant colour, texture and enthusiasm.
 Venetian Bazaar has an eclectic mix that will not disappoint.